 This is quite interesting and charming to see.
 Other than me and my fellow travellers, Cambodians travel in large groups and families.
 They love to picnic which they in case of doubt spread right on a sidewalk next to the beach.
 For those who prefer a more sophisticated base, there are rows and rows of simple, but useful wooden pagodas to rent.

-Especially the kids are super nice and loved to wave and shout hello as I passed them on my rattletrap bicycle.
+Especially the kids were super nice and loved to wave and shout hello as I passed them on my rattletrap bicycle.

 At one moment I even had to use both hands to wave back because it was a whole tuk-tuk full of school kids waving and cheering at me.